-- 10. We respect and embrace diversity and inclusion and understand the importance and positive benefit of people from different backgrounds working for our companies and our clients. - 11.
-We recruit and retain people from a diverse talent pool and strive to build cultures where difference is valued, respected and celebrated at all levels. - 12.
+- 11. We respect and embrace diversity and inclusion and understand the importance and positive benefit of people from different backgrounds working for our companies and our clients. - 12.
+We recruit and retain people from a diverse talent pool and strive to build cultures where difference is valued, respected and celebrated at all levels.
+Furthermore we are committed to developing diverse future leaders and ensuring their progression in the industry. - 13.
 We support industry efforts to improve progress on diversity and inclusion, implementing best practice and monitoring the diversity of the consultancy sector workforce over time.
+This includes encouraging the collection of data to assess the effectiveness of D&I policies and participating in the MCA annual report.